music-classification/tutorial/book/part2_basics/dataset.md

 ```{note}
 - basic specs
 ```
 NSynth is a dataset of instrument samples.
-Is it a music classification dataset?
-Yes, but it could be i) too easy  ii)
+Obviously, it is a music dataset.
+Is it a music *classification* dataset?
+Yes, except it is probably i) too easy  ii) not a very popular problem in the real world per se.

 ```{warning}
 - etc etc